 Knowing which organism is causing the infection is important because they don’t respond to the same medicines.
 Bacterial fin rot can be identified by inflamed blood vessels within the infected fins.

+The main symptoms of fin rot in aquarium fish include visibly decaying fins.
 The rotting edge will be inflamed red or a pale, dead white, but usually has little material buildup.
 Frayed fin rays are sometimes left intact however the webbing is eaten away by the infection.

 Fungal fin rot is quite different.
 You may see inflamed blood vessels in heavy infections but when the disease first progresses fins can look otherwise normal.
 However, cottony patches of clear or white growths are the hallmark of a fungal infection.
 Fungal Fin Rot tends to melt the entire fin, leaving nothing behind.